sei-protocol/sei-chain/sei-ibc-go/docs/app-modules/interchain-accounts/integration.md

 <!--
-order: 2
+order: 3
 -->

-# Integrating Interchain Accounts into a Chain
+# Integration

 Learn how to integrate Interchain Accounts host and controller functionality to your chain.
-The following document only applies for Cosmos SDK chains.
+The following document only applies for Cosmos SDK chains. {synopsis}

 The Interchain Accounts module contains two submodules.
 Each submodule has its own IBC application.
 The Interchain Accounts module should be registered as an `AppModule` in the same way all SDK modules are registered on a chain, but each submodule should create its own `IBCModule` as necessary.
 A route should be added to the IBC router for each submodule which will be used.